May Golan: Legal investigations

 In early 2025, Golan became the subject of public and legal scrutiny following a series of investigative reports alleging financial and administrative misconduct.

 In February 2025, Attorney General Gali Baharav-Miara and State Attorney Amit Aisman authorized a police investigation into Golan after a Channel 12 report alleged that she employed associates and family members in publicly funded roles within her Knesset office and misused parliamentary aides for personal errands, including shopping and chauffeuring her mother.

 The report also raised concerns regarding Hebrew City, the nonprofit she formerly led, which reportedly solicited large donations—including $78,000 and $20,000 from the Taiwanese embassy—without filing proper financial disclosures for multiple years.

 On 18 July 2025, the Attorney General and State Attorney ordered a full criminal investigation by the National Fraud Investigation Unit into suspicions of bribery, fraud, and breach of trust relating to both her nonprofit activity and public office appointments.

 Israeli police "raided" Golan's Jerusalem office on 15 September.
 The same day, a lawyer close to Golan was arrested, while several of her colleagues were detained.

 Golan's mother had been questioned at a police station in Tel Aviv on 18 September, after several days of the police attempting to locate her, though May Golan took her away.
 She returned the next day and completed the questioning.

+The police called for Golan's prosecution and "transferred the case to the State Attorney's Office" in June 2026.